 Robyn Brawley is an internationally acclaimed dancer, choreographer/director and master teacher.
-She has danced with some of the greats in classical ballet - Nureyev, Antoinette Sibley, Jürgen Schneider (Ballet Master in movie Turning Point) and directed by Sir Robert Helpmann (Starred in Movie Red Shoes) and Vera Volkava (World famous Russian Director).
-Robyn has performed with The Australian Ballet, Royal Swedish

-Ballet, International Dance Company - Japan, and the Russian Balalaika Ensemble.
+She has danced with some of the greats in classical ballet - Nureyev, Antoinette Sibley, Jürgen Schneider (Ballet Master in movie Turning Point) and directed by Sir Robert Helpmann (Starred in Movie Red Shoes) and Vera Volkava).
+Robyn has performed with The Australian Ballet, Royal Swedish Ballet, International Dance Company - Japan, and the Russian Balalaika Ensemble.

-Her choreography has been featured in the Royal Nottingham Theatre, England, The Operetta Theatre of Kiev, La Plaza de Toros - a 400-year-old bull ring in Marbella, Spain, Minato Mirai Concert Hall, Yokohama, Japan and the Orange County Performing Arts Center (one of the largest and most successful regional theatres in the USA) to name a few.
+Her choreography has been featured in the Royal Nottingham Theatre, England, The Operetta Theatre of Kiev, La Plaza de Toros - a 400-year-old bull ring in Marbella, Spain, Minato Mirai Concert Hall, Yokohama, Japan and the Orange County Performing Arts Center, to name a few.

-Robyn has directed and choreographed works and shows with Carol Burnett, Mark L. Walberg (TV Celebrity), Broadway star Brian Stokes Mitchell (Tony award winner) Laura Bell Bundy (Star & Tony nominee for Legally Blonde), Susan Egan (Beauty & the Beast, Cabaret), Hugh Panaro (Les Misérables), Miss Shirley Jones (Movie & Theatre Icon), Marc Cherry (Creator of Desperate Housewives), Carlos Thomas and Khalid Freeman (leads in Stomp & Choreographer Stomp the Yard), Natalie Imbruglia (Recording Artist & Actress), Delta Goodrem (Top Australian Vocalist & Recording Artist)
+Robyn has directed and choreographed works and shows with Carol Burnett, Mark L. Walberg, Tony awardwinners such as Brian Stokes Mitchell and Laura Bell Bundy, and other Broadway stars such as Susan Egan, Hugh Panaro, Shirley Jones, Carlos Thomas and Khalid Freeman (leads in Stomp & Choreographer Stomp the Yard), Natalie Imbruglia (Recording Artist & Actress), Delta Goodrem (Top Australian Vocalist & Recording Artist).